GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/vertex-mlops/README.md

 - Per project VPC network and a subnet to be used by Vertex and Dataflow
 - Firewall rule to allow the internal subnet communication required by Dataflow
 - Cloud NAT, required to reach the internet from the different computing resources (Vertex and Dataflow)
-- Service account with the minimum permissions required by Dataproc
+- Service account `mlops-env@` with the minimum permissions required by Vertex and Dataflow
+- Service account `github` to be used by Workload Identity Federation, to federate Github identity.
 - GCS bucket to host Vertex and Cloud Build Artifacts.
 - Big Query Dataset to store the training data